The Vedas are a peculiar topic of study.

 There are seven risis credited to channeling the Rigveda: Atri, Kanwa, Vashistha, Vishwamitra, Jamadagni, Gotama, and Bharadwaja:

 The Vedas contain universal truths that can help you understand and experience your connection to the Divine through study and practice.
 Sacred study reveals the practice, and practice helps you implement the powerful spiritual truths that can transform your life.

-— Deborah King, Spiritual teacher and author of Mindvalley’s Be a Moder Master program.
+— Deborah King, Spiritual teacher and Author of Mindvalley’s Be A Modern Master Program.

-Like the ancient sages, have you ever experienced mystical encounters with deities?
-Have you ever been transported to that “state beyond?”
+So, have you ever experienced mystical encounters with deities?
 Share your experience with us in a comment below.